- To learn what bark beetles are and how they damage trees

 Symptoms of bark beetle activity include:

-- Pitch tubes on main stem
+- Pitch tubes or pitch masses on main stem

 Symptoms for multiple pests/disorders can be similar.
 Never confirm a diagnosis on symptoms alone!

 Bark beetles can be unintentionally moved from place to place in several ways.
 Common pathways for introduction include: